-For information pertaining to the Tri-Agency Canada Graduate Scholarships Master’s (CGS-M) competition, please visit Waterloo’s Tri-Agency (CIHR, NSERC, SSHRC) Canada Graduate Scholarships Master's (CGS-M) web page.
+This web page relates to the fall 2019 NSERC Doctoral Scholarships competition and the University of Waterloo's internal administration of the program.
+For information pertaining to the Tri-Agency Canada Graduate Scholarships Master's (CGS M) competition, please visit Waterloo's Tri-Agency (CIHR, NSERC, SSHRC) Canada Graduate Scholarships Master's (CGS M) website.

 - Waterloo’s administrative process

 - Waterloo timeline